Data-Driven Linear Koopman Embedding for Networked Systems: Model-Predictive Grid Control: Proposed Methodology

 \subsection{Power System Model}

 The dynamics of a power system can be captured in the form of a nonlinear DAE as given in (\ref{sysdae}):

 where $X:=$ state variables, $Y:=$ algebraic variables, and $U:=$ control inputs.
-The use of nonlinear model (\ref{sysdae}) is not scalable for real-time control, and instead we learn the relevant part of the dynamics, namely the voltage dynamics against that data obtained from the DAE model simulation.
-This is because we are interested in voltage stability control, and so the relevant dynamics is the response of bus voltages $V \subseteq Y$ to the control input $U$ (reactive VAR compensation in our problem setting).
+Here we are interested in the voltage stability control, so the relevant dynamics is the response of bus voltages $V \subseteq Y$ to the control input $U$ (reactive VAR compensation in our setting).
+As noted above, the use of the nonlinear model (\ref{sysdae}) is not scalable for real-time MPC-based voltage stabilization, and instead, we look to learn the relevant part of the dynamics, namely the distributively controlled voltage dynamics, against that data obtained from the DAE model trajectories in the proposed KDNN framework.

-Since the system simulation occurs in discrete-time, we can view the voltage dynamics in discrete-time (indexed by integer variable $k\geq 0$) as:
+Since the system trajectory data is available in discrete time, we examine the voltage dynamics in discrete time, indexed by integer variable $k\geq 0$, as:

 where $V_{k}:=[V^1_k,\cdots,V^n_k]^T$ is the voltage vector and $U_{k} := [U^1_k,\cdots,U^m_k]^T$ is the control vector at $k^{\text{th}}$ control instant in a $n$-bus power grid with $m$ number of control inputs.
-In a practical setting, the control implementation occurs at a larger time period periods $T_c$, compared to the simulation time period, $T_{s}$.
-We let $H=T_c/T_s$ denote the length of simulation history between any two control instants.
-The controls are held constant in between the two control instances, while the voltage dynamics continues to evolve forming a time-series of length $H$ in between any two control instants.
-Thus at each instant $k$, there exists the temporal correlation captured in the time-series of voltage values between the instants $k-1$ and $k$, and we use this history in learning the voltage dynamics.
-The history at instant $k$ is captured in a matrix form:
+In a practical setting, the control implementation occurs at a larger time period $T_c$, compared to the voltage discretization time period, $T_{s}$.
+We let $H=T_c/T_s$ denote the length of voltage trajectory history between any two control instants.
+The controls are held constant between the two control instances while the voltage dynamics continue to evolve, forming a time series of length $H$ between any two control instants.
+Thus, at each control instant $k$, the ``voltage-state" is the time-series of voltage values between the control instants $k-1$ and $k$, that can be captured in a matrix form:

-In contrast, the control input $U_k$ only takes the value at the instant $k$.
+In contrast, the control input $U_k$ only takes a new value at the instant $k$.
 Henceforth, with a slight abuse of notation, we use $V_k$ to represent $V^{\text{hist}}_{k}$.

+Note that the DAEs (\ref{sysdae}) are an interacting system of simultaneous equations written compactly employing vectors: Its state equations $F$ are for the vector of all the node states, whereas the vector of sum total of all the networking constraints of voltages and powers form the algebraic equations $G$.
+The underlying voltage dynamics, as a function of controls distributed over the entire network, in vector form is given as (\ref{voleqn}), whose dimension is the number of network nodes.
+A novelty is that the ``voltage-state" for each node is taken to be a time-series of voltage values between any two control instants (since voltage sampling rate is higher than the control application rate).

-Next we discuss the lifting of the nonlinear mapping $\mathcal{T}(\cdot,\cdot)$ to a higher dimensional linear state space by way of employing the theory of Koopman operators.
+Next we discuss the lifting of the nonlinear mapping $\mathcal{T}(\cdot,\cdot)$ of (\ref{voleqn}) to a higher dimensional linear state space by way of employing the theory of Koopman operators.